aussierobots/ublox_dgnss/PLANNING.md

 We will implement a data-driven approach using configuration files with the following components:

-### Configuration File Format: TOML vs JSON
+### Configuration File Format: TOML

-While the initial implementation plan specified JSON as the configuration file format, we're now adopting TOML (Tom's Obvious, Minimal Language) instead.
-This decision offers several advantages for our use case:
+We're adopting TOML (Tom's Obvious, Minimal Language) as our configuration file format.
+This choice offers several advantages for our use case:

 #### Benefits of TOML